ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 consists of a hardware Root of Trust (RoT) which provides the basis for trust in the device, and then one or more layers of attestations where an attesting environment collects and signs measurements (evidence) about a target environment.
-Trust is established by chaining the cryptograhpic signatures on each layer of evidence up to the next layer of attester until the RoT is reached, and trust is established in the RoT via 3rd party endorsements.
+Trust is established by chaining the cryptographic signatures on each layer of evidence up to the next layer of attester until the RoT is reached, and trust is established in the RoT via 3rd party endorsements.
 The target devices for this specification tend to operate on a different